-This trend continues as Oxford Nanopores, the latest long-read technology, becomes more widely available.
-This technology (Jain et al., 2016) has already successfully been used to reconstruct the Arabidopsis genome (Michael et al., 2018) as well as the genome of a non-model wild tomato species (Schmidt et al., 2017) and has the added advantage of not requiring a large capital investment.
-Long reads can not only reveal small scale variation and presence-absence dynamics in genes, but also large-scale variation, including rearrangements from e.g. transposon activity, and can lead to potentially novel insights about a plant species.
-Additionally, as pangenomic approaches based on multiple reference accessions becomes more common, the de novo sequencing of many lines from each species can be expected (e.g. Brassica: Golicz et al., 2016, rice including wild relatives: Zhao et al., 2018).
-Whilst genome research is certainly well established and advances in technologies allow for the delivery of data ever more quickly and efficiently, effective algorithms and storage capacity for genome data are becoming serious concerns (Stephens et al., 2015).
+et al., 2018) as well as the genome of a non-model wild tomato species (Schmidt et al., 2017) and has the added advantage of not requiring large capital investment.
+Long reads can not only reveal small-scale variation and presence-absence dynamics in genes, but also large-scale variation, including rearrangements from for example transposon activity, and can lead to potentially novel insights into a plant species.
+Additionally, as pangenomic approaches based on multiple-reference accessions becomes more common, de novo sequencing of many lines from each species can be expected (e.g. Brassica: Golicz et al., 2016, rice including wild relatives: Zhao et al., 2018).
+While genome research is certainly well established and advances in technologies allow for the delivery of data ever more quickly and efficiently, effective algorithms and storage capacity for genome data are becoming serious concerns (Stephens et al., 2015).

-As with genomic developments, there are promising advances in plant phenotyping technology, such as the use of automated phenotyping machinery (Fiorani and Schurr, 2013) and advanced image analyses (Pound et al., 2014, Tsaftaris et al., 2016, Pound et al., 2017).
+As with genomic developments, there are promising advances in plant phenotyping technology, such as the use of automated phenotyping machinery (Fiorani and Schurr, 2013) and advanced image analyses (Pound et al., 2014, 2017; Tsaftaris et al., 2016).
 This has resulted in unprecedented insights into plant physiology, architecture, and performance.
-Compared to genomic research, data output produced by established systems in plant phenotyping is still manageable (Coppens et al., 2017), although expanding use of advanced imaging platforms such as hyperspectral cameras by the wider community will likely result in similar storage capacity concerns.
-As phenotyping equipment costs are still prohibitive for many plant labs, new lower cost phenotyping procedures, including the deployment of inexpensive sensors and set ups (Paulus et al., 2014) as well as machine learning techniques for low cost devices are being developed and researched (Atanbori et al., 2018).
+Compared with genomic research, data output produced by established systems in plant phenotyping is still manageable (Coppens et al., 2017), although expanding the use of advanced imaging platforms such as hyperspectral cameras by the wider community will likely result in similar storage capacity concerns.
+As phenotyping equipment costs are still prohibitive for many plant laboratories, new lower cost phenotyping procedures, including the deployment of inexpensive sensors and set ups (Paulus et al., 2014) as well as machine-learning techniques for low-cost devices, are being developed and researched (Atanbori et al., 2018).

-the discovery of novel insights, such as in genome wide association studies (Millet et al., 2017, Borevitz et al., ibid) or genomic prediction technologies, even within the scope of a single project.
-Furthermore, machine learning and other data science techniques can extract novel insights from meta analyses of multiple datasets.
+Analyses that combine advanced phenotyping and genomic datasets offer great potential for the discovery of novel insights, such as in GWAS (Millet et al., 2016, Borevitz et al., ibid) or genomic prediction technologies, even within the scope of a single project.
+Furthermore, machinelearning and other data science techniques can extract novel insights from meta analyses of multiple datasets.
 However, there are several obstacles that need to be addressed before this can become widely applicable.
 This review outlines the current state of the art in genomics, plant phenotyping, and standardization.
-It explains how these data can be integrated using data science and machine learning techniques, and discusses current challenges that are being addressed by the plant science community.
+It explains how these data can be integrated using data science and machine-learning techniques, and discusses current challenges that are being addressed by the plant science community.

-From Sequences to Genomes
+From sequences to genomes

 De novo sequencing and assembly of plants is often difficult and tedious (Claros et al., 2012).
-This is largely due to the high repeat content of many plant genomes, with repetitive elements derived from a wide range of sources, including transposons and tandem gene duplications.
+This is largely due to the high repeat content of many plant genomes, with repetitive elements derived from a wide range of sources. including transposons and tandem gene duplications.
 The situation can be further complicated by the fact that many plants are autopolyploid, or have undergone recent whole genome duplications (Vogel et al., 2018).
-This has often necessitated analyzing diploid relatives (e.g. wild strawberry, Shualev et al., 2011) or using double-monoploid lines (e.g. Potato Genome sequencing consortium, 2011) rather than a commercially relevant crop line.
+This has often necessitated analyzing diploid relatives (e.g. wild strawberry, Shulaev et al., 2011) or using double-monoploid lines (e.g. Potato Genome sequencing consortium, 2011) rather than a commercially relevant crop line.
 Even more problematic, plants may be derived from the hybridization of different but related species, giving rise to allopolyploid species such as rapeseed (Chaloub et al., 2014), tobacco (Sierro et al., 2014) or petunia (Bombarely et al., 2016), whose genomes are often tackled by first analyzing the extant parental genomes.
 This approach has also been applied to sequencing the D parent of the allohexaploid wheat (Luo et al., 2017).